 The most advanced CTAs are undoubtedly the Spanish and the German versions.
 Local marketing teams have gone one step further from the original English CTA.
 Being an Uber driver is much more than just a job it is also being a part of the new uprising sharing economy system.
 When you communicate the opportunity of “partnership” to another person it carries a totally different meaning.

 Because the Spanish version is international, marketing specialist chose the most common and universal word which will carry the same meaning for any Spanish speaker across the globe – “register”.
 The German version is a brilliant fusion of the original CTA with an important twist.
-As Americans, Germans are also career driven and work is an important part of a person’s identity.
+Like Americans, Germans are also career-driven and work is an important part of a person’s identity.
 But being an economic global force Germans also don’t cut themselves short.
 If you plan to convince the German people in your vision you have to promise them something in return.
 Promising people that they’ll “become a driver” doesn’t really sound that great to German ears.
 But, when you say you’ll become “partners”, it brings a totally new dimension to the offer.

 Are you getting all possible search hits from every corner of the world?
 Get in touch with us, we’d be happy to become your International SEO champion and tell the world about your brand.